 When you optimise your sales funnels for your prospects to make faster buying decisions, you drastically reduce your CAC.

 18- Tracking Marketing Performance

-And your marketing strategy needs flexibility in order to optimise it for what’s best to easily acquire customers.
+Your marketing strategy needs flexibility in order to optimise.

 - Setup conversion tracking in Google Analytics after setting up your conversion goals.